 Method Comment Employee engagement NORDEN holds internal workshops in order to determine what new initiatives to take in order to optimise the vessels with a view to reducing the consumption of bunker fuel.
 NORDEN has previously initiated an internal project, "Eco vessel of the future", with participation of several departments.
 The aim of the project was to select a set of practicable emissions reduction technologies, using an MR product tanker as reference vessel.
+Moreover, NORDEN has established a fuel efficiency team consisting of qualified engineers, who in cooperation with other departments, monitor the specific vessels' bunker consumption and thereby analyse the reasons why a vessel might consume more bunkers than expected, by for instance analysing the impact of weather on bunker consumption.
 Other NORDEN makes use of knowledge sharing with other shipowners and suppliers, including yards, suppliers of sub-components and the classes.
 In addition, NORDEN participates in trade fairs in order to obtain new knowledge on emissions reduction activities.